 A latent passion for the art world saw Levina land a business development role at Christie’s in 2007, where she built and cultivated new client relationships and partnerships throughout the Asia Pacific across multiple auction categories.

-Always seeking new challenges, Levina broke out on her own in 2010 to build a successful art and creative real estate consultancy business.
-Drawing upon her passion for art, creative business skills, market knowledge and extensive network, Levina has developed high-profile projects in the worlds of design, fine art and lifestyle, including: installing works of art into public spaces and commercial properties, consulting for White Cube gallery, and launching retail, entertainment and art property developments such as H Queen’s, 189 Soho Art Hub on Queen’s Road West and Little Tai Hang developed by Cornes World Property Company.
-Some of her other projects include:
+Always seeking new challenges, she broke out on her own in 2010 to build a successful art and creative real estate consultancy, developing high-profile projects in the design, fine art, and lifestyle arenas, which included the installation of public works of art in public and commercial spaces; consulting for White Cube gallery; launching retail, entertainment, and art property developments such as H Queen’s, Little Tai Hang, and Soho 189.

 Levina holds a BBA from Pepperdine University.
 She serves on several boards of directors including Filmaid Asia, the Sovereign Art Foundation, and the Hong Kong Advisory Council of BAFTA.